-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 From: Redwood Falls

-Christopher William Chamberlin is a Republican activist who was inspired by President Donald Trump’s 2016 campaign.
-He’s running for governor now, touting himself as a “common man” running to “drain the swamp.”

-A school teacher, Phillip Parrish is seeking the governor's office focusing on constitutional issues.
+A school teacher, Phillip Parrish sought the governor's office focusing on constitutional issues.

 From: Kenyon